whiskyechobravo/kerko/docs/getting_started.md

       the library (e.g., the _groupID_ of the library at https://www.zotero.org/groups/2348869/kerko_demo is `2348869`).
-    - `KERKOAPP_ZOTERO_LIBRARY_TYPE`: The type of library to get data from, either `'user'` for your personal library, or `'group'` for a group library.
+    - `KERKOAPP_ZOTERO_LIBRARY_TYPE`: The type of library to get data from, either `'user'` for a personal library, or `'group'` for a group library.
     - `MODULE_NAME`: This variable is required for running the application with the provided Docker image.
-Normally, you should not need to change the value that was provided in `sample.env`.
+It specifies the Python module to be imported by Gunicorn.
+You should not need to change the value that is provided in `sample.env`.

     !!! warning